-I am familiar with the firing process used in the creation of ceramics because of my training.
+Because of my education in ceramics, I am familiar with the transformative process known as Vitrification.
+This is where clay is physically altered by melting it to make our ceramics water-resistant.
 The ancient Greek potters likely used a three-stage firing process with mostly up-draft kilns.
 These are two-chambered, with a lower combustion chamber where the fuel is placed and an upper pot-firing chamber where the clay is fired to ceramic material.

 The first stage would be an oxidising one, with plenty of air allowed into the kiln and the temperature gradually raised to around 800º C/1472º F. This stage typically needs to be steady; even in today’s electric or gas fired kilns, for the chemically bonded water in the clay to be driven off and allowed to completely evaporate.

 At this point, the potters’ works would turn bright orange-red as the oxygen in the atmosphere of the kiln combined with the iron in the clay to produce (red) ferric oxide.
 Once this temperature is reached, the potter would initiate the second stage by covering the upper air vents, which help draft the thermal heat upwards inside the kiln.

 Additionally, the potter may have even placed damp material, such as green wood or bowls of water.
 This would create an oxygen-poor atmosphere in the kiln, which is more commonly known as “reduction firing.”
 By reducing the oxygen in the kiln, the red ferric oxide would be converted to black ferrous oxide, thus turning the entire ceramic black.

 Depending on the calorific value of the fuel being combusted, temperatures in the kiln would continue to rise to around 945º C/1733º F. This intense heat causes fine clay particles in the coated areas of the ware to “sinter,” or fuse to form a hard, smooth, almost glassy surface.